uncbiag/mermaid/docs/source/notes/installation.rst

 Installation
 ============

-This note briefly describes how to install and use *pytorchregistration*.
+This note briefly describes how to install and use *MERMAID*.
 Since this is all based on pyTorch, the first step if you have not done so yet is to install pyTorch itself.
 These installation notes are currently for OSX.

 pyTorch installation
 ^^^^^^^^^^^^^^^^^^^^